tgvishnu/Vishnu.Clauses/README.md

 - ShieldClause (NuGet: [Vishnu.ShieldClause](https://www.nuget.org/packages/Vishnu.ShieldClause))
    > A simple package with extensible shield clauses
-- HandleClause (NuGet :)
+- HandleClause (NuGet : [Vishnu.HandleClause] https://www.nuget.org/packages/Vishnu.HandleClause))
-   > A package for handling exceptions based on Attributes and Inline
+   > A package for handling exceptions based on Attributes, Inline and Exception Chaining

 ## Give a Star! :star:
 If you like or are using this project please give it a star.
 Thanks!